 manifestation of this fact.

-A more familiar manifestation is the phenomenon of "floating"
+A more familiar manifestation these days is the phenomenon

-astronauts on space missions.
-Both the astronauts and the
+of "floating" astronauts on space missions.
+Even though the

-fields.
-They are moving on parallel free-fall orbits, so the
+gravitational fields.
+They are moving on parallel free-fall

-astronauts appear to be floating and stationary with respect to
+orbits, so the astronauts appear to be floating and stationary with

-the spacecraft, even though (in near-Earth orbit) they might be
+respect to the spacecraft, even though (in near-Earth orbit) they are

 Rocket engines are described under (C) below.
 You can think of a